ndmitchell/hlint/README.md

     $ hlint darcs-2.1.2

-    darcs-2.1.2\src\CommandLine.lhs:94:1: Error: Use concatMap
+    darcs-2.1.2\src\CommandLine.lhs:94:1: Warning: Use concatMap
     Found:
       concat $ map escapeC s
     Why not:
       concatMap escapeC s

-    darcs-2.1.2\src\CommandLine.lhs:103:1: Warning: Use fewer brackets
+    darcs-2.1.2\src\CommandLine.lhs:103:1: Suggestion: Use fewer brackets
     Found:
       ftable ++ (map (\ (c, x) -> (toUpper c, urlEncode x)) ftable) Why not:
       ftable ++ map (\ (c, x) -> (toUpper c, urlEncode x)) ftable

-    darcs-2.1.2\src\Darcs\Patch\Test.lhs:306:1: Error: Use a more efficient monadic variant
+    darcs-2.1.2\src\Darcs\Patch\Test.lhs:306:1: Warning: Use a more efficient monadic variant
     Found:
       mapM (delete_line (fn2fp f) line) old
     Why not:
       mapM_ (delete_line (fn2fp f) line) old

-    ... lots more suggestions ...
+    ... lots more hints ...

-Each suggestion says which file/line the suggestion relates to, how serious the issue is, a description of the issue, what it found, and what you might want to replace it with.
+Each hint says which file/line the hint relates to, how serious an issue it is, a description of the hint, what it found, and what you might want to replace it with.
 In the case of the first hint, it has suggested that instead of applying `concat` and `map` separately, it would be better to use the combination function `concatMap`.

-The first suggestion is marked as an error, because using `concatMap` in preference to the two separate functions is always desirable.
+The first hint is marked as an warning, because using `concatMap` in preference to the two separate functions is always desirable.
 In contrast, the removal of brackets is probably a good idea, but not always.
-Reasons that a hint might be a warning include requiring an additional import, something not everyone agrees on, and functions only available in more recent versions of the base library.
+Reasons that a hint might be a suggestion include requiring an additional import, something not everyone agrees on, and functions only available in more recent versions of the base library.

 **Bug reports:** The suggested replacement should be equivalent - please report all incorrect suggestions not mentioned as known limitations.